 Paris has a lively Irish community, making celebrating St. Patrick's Day in Paris a fun and memorable experience.
 This year, enjoy everything from traditional Irish folk music concerts to nursing a good pint of Guinness at one of the city's best pubs.
 Dancing on tables near closing time may be common, but isn't obligatory.
-Even a wholesome family trip to Disneyland could be in the cards.
+Even a wholesome family trip to Disneyland to celebrate the "Green Man" could be in the cards.

 Every March, the Paris Book Fair thrills book lovers with a full schedule of readings, book signings from beloved authors, debates and an opportunities to find the perfect new mystery or graphic novel.
 There's also a large section every year dedicated to books for kids and young adults, meaning your little ones will even be able to find something perfect to read, too.

 Every year, judges elect the best baguette in Paris, picking one lucky baker to be "meilleur ouvrier" (best artisan) for the year.
 Some bakeries have won several years in a row, but

 If you happen to be in town after the contest results are announced, make sure to beeline over to the winning bakery to have a taste of this year's perfectly crusty, chewy, grainy baguette.
 You can take a look at our guide to the best bakeries in Paris to get a better sense of what quality looks like — and go for a delicious self-guided tasting tour!